SebMuylle/GameInfoSearcher/README.md

 2a.)
-Optionally, if you are familiar with FireFox and wish to utilize any web plugins/extensions, you can place XPI files (*.xpi)

-into the following folder - "..\GameInfoSearcherV1\web_hunters\firefoxprofile"
+Optionally, if you are familiar with FireFox and wish to utilize any web plugins/extensions, you can place XPI files (*.xpi) into the following folder - "..\GameInfoSearcherV1\web_hunters\firefoxprofile"

 3.)
-While this third step is optional, users should enter their own web headers into settings of the program.
+While this third step is optional, users should enter their own web headers into the settings of the program.

-This ensures better search results because the requests library in python by default utilizes web headers that shows the web request is being made by a web bot.
+This ensures better search results because the requests library in Python by default utilizes web headers that shows the web request is being made by a web bot.

 Searching online for "what are my web headers" should help to provide details what your current web headers are.